OpenTreeOfLife/treemachine/nonsense/exposition.md

      a <> b       none of the above (they overlap without either containing the other)

-    Exactly one of these relations holds between any pair of taxa.
-    RCC-5 is the logic whose syntax is these formulas, and only these, and whose rules of deduction are easily derivable given the intent.
-(Transitivity of <, >, and =, symmetry of =, |, and <>, heritability of |, and a few axioms relating the relations to one another.)
+    In a model, exactly one of these relations holds between any pair of taxa.
+RCC-5 is the logic whose syntax is these formulas, and only these, and whose rules of deduction are derivable given the intent (transitivity of <, >, and =, symmetry of =, |, and <>, heritability of |, a rather complex axiom for <>, perhaps others?).

     An alternative interpretation is to take ⟦a⟧ to be a set of tips.
-    This is an idealization and will fail to accommodate some perfectly fine biological interpretations [I think].
+    This is an idealization and will lead to equations that do not follow from the biology.

-    A claim, expressed in RCC-5, that one of the RCC-5 relationships holds between taxa, is called an 'articulation'.
+    A claim that one of the RCC-5 relationships holds between two taxa, when expressed in the RCC-5 logic, is called an 'articulation'.

     * If sub(v) ∩ out(q) ≠ ∅, we cannot have v=q or v<q; one of v>q,
       v|q, or v<>q holds.